Statutory Audit Preparation and Coordination Support in 7 to 15 Working Days - Starting @ ₹9,999 Only

 On professional fees only; qualifies as ITC

 GST at 18% applies to all professional audit fees.
 For the ₹9,999 package, GST adds ₹1,800, making the total payable ₹11,799.
 The GST paid on audit services qualifies as Input Tax Credit (ITC) for your company under Section 16 of the CGST Act, 2017, effectively reducing your net GST liability.
-Ensure your CA firm issues a proper tax invoice with their GSTIN for ITC claims.
+Ensure your audit firm issues a proper tax invoice with their GSTIN for ITC claims.

 Statutory Audit vs Tax Audit: Key Differences